-The Clinical Coordinator and the Program Director and/or other University administrative personnel as well as the clinical site will evaluate cases on an individual basis.
+The Director of Clinical Education and the Program Director and/or other University administrative personnel as well as the clinical site will evaluate cases on an individual basis.
 Clinical sites have the right to refuse placement to any student possessing a history of criminal activity.
 The program can deny a student admission to the MPAS Program or dismiss him/her from the program based on clinical placement difficulties.